The Volterra signature: Introduction

 \textbf{Related literature.} The definition of the Volterra signature and its Chen relation are rooted in the analytic construction of Volterra rough paths in \cite{HT21,HTW23}.
 In extension to classical rough path theory, these works establish continuity properties of the solution map for singular Volterra equations.
 As such, they are related to other extensions, most notably those based on regularity structures \cite{BFGMS20, BrunedKatsetsiadis2023VolterraRough}.
 However, these analytic results will not play a direct role here, as we focus primarily on the nonsingular case and on the expressive properties of the \emph{full lift}.
 While there are general approaches to defining features from regularity structures \cite{chevyrev2024feature}, this has not yet been developed for the Volterra setting.
 By contrast, other extensions of rough path theory, such as branched rough paths, have already been suggested for use in data science \cite{diehl2023generalized,ali2025branched}.

 More closely related to the data-science context, the work \cite{jaber2025exponentially} is the closest to the present paper.
 It introduces a modification of the signature with \emph{exponentially fading memory} (EFM), providing an alternative way to incorporate an exponential kernel.
 This approach exploits the fact that the Volterra equation \eqref{eq:vcde_intro} with \(K(t,s)=\alpha e^{-\lambda (t-s)}\) can be rewritten in a Markovian (mean-reverting) dynamical form, which naturally induces dynamics on the signature group.
 While this has the strong advantage that the EFM signature retains the classical algebraic properties of the signature, it is tightly tied to the exponential-kernel setting.
 In contrast, our approach lifts the Volterra equation directly, which alters the algebraic structure, but applies to any suitably integrable memory-kernel.
+Finally, on the architectural side, our formulation of finite state space kernels provides a rigorous tensor-algebraic counterpart to the linear continuous-time memory mechanisms driving recent deep learning state space models \cite{gu2022efficiently,gu2023mamba}, a connection we formalize in Section \ref{sec:conection to deep learning}.

 \textbf{Organization of the paper.} We begin by formally defining the Volterra signature and establishing its convolutional Chen property in \Cref{sec: the volterra signature}, including a brief preliminary on tensor-algebra notation.
 In \Cref{sec:fundamental} we characterize \(\mathrm{VSig}\) as the solution to a fundamental linear Volterra equation in the tensor algebra.
 In \Cref{sec:dyn_exp} we prove a dynamical representation of \(\mathrm{VSig}\) for a large class of exponential-type kernels.
 Section \ref{sec: Sig as feature map} then develops key properties of reparameterization invariance, injectivity, universality and the applicability of the kernel trick.
 Finally, in Section \ref{sec:learning Volterra sde} we demonstrate the effectiveness of the Volterra signature in numerical experiments on synthetic and real data.